internet-computer-protocol/evm-rpc-canister/README.md

 ### Signed Transactions should be Signed Securely

 This canister takes pre-signed transactions e.g. for `eth_sendRawTransaction` and these should be signed in a secure way, for example using Threshold ECDSA or by signing the transaction in a secure manner offline.
 In any case, private keys should not be stored in canisters because canister memory is (currently) not private from node providers.

+### JSON is not validated

+This canister does not validate the JSON passed to the ETH service.
+Registered API key providers should be aware of this in case the back end service is vulnerable to a bad JSON/request body.

+### Requests sent to service providers are subject to the service providers privacy policy

+Users should be aware of the privacy policy of the service provider to which their requests are sent as some service providers have stronger privacy guarantees.